 Defining Protein Absorption

 Protein absorption refers to the process by which the body breaks down dietary protein into smaller peptides and individual amino acids, which are then transported across the intestinal wall into the bloodstream.
 This process begins in the stomach, where hydrochloric acid and enzymes like pepsin start to break down proteins into smaller chains of amino acids.
-The partially digested protein then moves into the small intestine, where the majority of protein digestion and absorption occurs.
+Consider this: the partially digested protein then moves into the small intestine, where the majority of protein digestion and absorption occurs.
 Here, pancreatic enzymes such as trypsin and chymotrypsin further break down the protein chains into smaller peptides and individual amino acids.

 Scientific Foundations of Protein Absorption